achung89/spar-component/README.md

 ```
 # PRPL

 Spar-component models the PRPL pattern for efficient resource loading.
-It does this throgh:
+It:

-1) Giving the index homepage the means to act as an entry point for other files
+1) Gives the index homepage the ability to act as an entry point for other files
-2) Rendering the index route after the document is parsed
+2) Renders the index route after the document is parsed
-3) Caching all routes after document loads
+3) Caches all routes after document has loaded

 # Design decisions